 Began bachelor studies in composition at The Royal Academy of Music, Aarhus, with Simon Steen-Andersen in 2008 and continued on the Master programme in the summer of 2013 with Simon Steen-Andersen and Niels Rønsholdt as teachers.

-Works performed by Aarhus Symphony Orchestra, Danish National Symphony Orchestra, Ensemble Recherche (DE), JACK Quartet (US), Mimitabu (SE), Current Saxofonkvartett (NO), Pärlor för Svin (SE), Esbjerg Ensemble (DK), Århus Sinfonietta (DK), Aksiom Ensemble (NO), echtzeitEnsemble (DE), SCENATET (DK), Ensemble Lemniscate (CH), Kollektiv Totem (CH), Ensemble du Bout du Monde (CH), Det Jyske Ensemble, Rikke Simonsen, Viborg Domkantori, Trio Helios, PianoRAMA, Lydenskab Ensemble, Bjarke Mogensen, Toke Møldrup, Trio Colore among others.
+Works performed by Aarhus Symphony Orchestra, Danish National Symphony Orchestra, ensemble recherche (DE), JACK Quartet (US), Cikada ensemble (NO), Mimitabu (SE), Current Saxofonkvartett (NO), Pärlor för Svin (SE), Esbjerg Ensemble (DK), Århus Sinfonietta (DK), Aksiom Ensemble (NO), echtzeitEnsemble (DE), SCENATET (DK), Ensemble Lemniscate (CH), Kollektiv Totem (CH), Ensemble du Bout du Monde (CH), Viborg Domkantori, PianoRAMA, Lydenskab Ensemble, Bjarke Mogensen, Toke Møldrup, Trio Colore among others.

 Represented by Edition·S.